bethanyhills/web-crawler/README.md

 # web-crawler
 Web crawler that searches HTML pages for a keyword and updates the DB accordingly.
+Goal is to visualize the data using D3.

 Uses python, sqlite, beautiful soup and urllib